kouhio/scripts/README.md

 findSilence.sh  - Script to find silence in audio or video files, and to either split them, or just to report them

+fixMp3Time.sh   - Fix timing errors found in VBR mp3's recursively in directory and all sub-directories

 Rec.sh          - Record computer audio stream to wav